 Mulching – One of the simplest and least expensive things that can be done for trees may also be one of the most effective.
 Applying a 2- to 4-inch layer of organic mulch such as wood chips, shredded bark, or pine needles over the root system of a tree can enhance root growth.
 The mulch helps condition the soil, moderates soil temperatures, maintains moisture, and reduces competition from weeds and grass.
 The mulch should extend as far out from the tree as is practical for the landscape site.
 When it comes to mulch, deeper is not better, and piling it up against the trunk can lead to disease problems.

 Aeration of the Root Zone – Compaction of the soil and increases in grade both deplete the oxygen supply to tree roots.
 If soil aeration can be improved, root growth and water uptake can be enhanced.
 Vertical mulching and radial trenching are techniques that may improve conditions for root growth.
 If construction damaged trees are to survive the injuries and stresses they have suffered, they must replace the roots that have been lost.
-Research to date on improving aeration has been limited, and there is still some question how successful attempts at improving aeration have been.
+Research to date on improving aeration has been limited, and there are still some question how successful attempts at improving aeration have been.

 Drilling Holes / Vertical Mulching – The most common method of aeration of the root zone involves drilling holes in the ground.
 Holes are usually 2 to 4 inches in diameter and are made about 1 to 3 feet on center, throughout the root zone of the tree.
 The depth should be at least 12 inches but may need to be deeper if the soil grade has been raised.
 Sometimes the holes are filled with organic material such as compost, peat moss, or other materials that maintain aeration and support root growth.
 This is called vertical mulching.